-3. A grants intern will contact you within two weeks.
+3. A grants intern will contact you within four weeks.
 Please note: We may offer to partially fill a grant.
 For instance, if thirty computers are requested, we may only be able to grant twenty.

 4. Show up to pick up your hardware only at the time you agreed to with your grant contact.